frakxman/TasksList/README.md

 - 🎨 Visual distinction between completed and pending tasks
 - 🏷️ Status indicators and badges for better task management
 - 🔘 Quick filter buttons to show all, pending, or completed tasks
+- 🧪 Comprehensive unit tests for all components and services

 ## Project Structure